American Legion: Founding convention

-Centralia Massacre
+Centralia massacre

-November 11, 1919, the first anniversary of Armistice Day and the occasion of the Legion's formal launch at its Minneapolis Founding Convention, was also a historical moment of violence and controversy.
-On that day a parade of Legionnaires took place in the mill town of Centralia, located in Southwestern Washington.

-Plans were made by some of the marchers at the conclusion of their patriotic demonstration to storm and ransack the local hall maintained by the Industrial Workers of the World, a labor union founded 14 years earlier at a convention of socialists, anarchists, Marxists and radical trade unionists from all over the United States, which had been the target of multiple arrests, large trials, and various incidents of mob violence nationally during the months of American participation in World War I. Plans for this violence had made their way to union members (commonly referred to as Wobblies), however, and 30 or 40 IWW members had been seen coming and going at their hall on the day of the march—some of whom were observed carrying guns.
+November 11, 1919, the first anniversary of Armistice Day and the occasion of the Legion's formal launch at its Minneapolis Founding Convention, was also a historic moment of violence and controversy.
+On that day a parade of Legionnaires took place in the mill town of Centralia, in southwestern Washington.
+Some of the marchers planned at the conclusion of their patriotic demonstration to storm and ransack the local hall maintained by the Industrial Workers of the World, a labor union founded 14 years earlier at a convention of socialists, anarchists, Marxists, and radical trade unionists from all over the U.S., which had been the target of multiple arrests, large trials, and various incidents of mob violence during the months of American participation in World War I. But the plans for this violence had reached union members (commonly called Wobblies), and 30 or 40 IWW members had been seen coming and going at their hall on the day of the march, some of them carrying guns.

-At 2.00 pm the march began at the city park, led by a marching band playing "Over There."
-Marchers included Boy Scouts, members of the local Elks Lodge, active-duty sailors and marines, with about 80 members of the newly established Centralia and Chehalis posts bringing up the rear.
-As the parade turned onto Tower Avenue and crossed Second Street, it passed IWW Hall on its left.
+At 2 p.m. the march began at the city park, led by a marching band playing "Over There".
+Marchers included Boy Scouts, members of the local Elks Lodge, active-duty sailors, and marines, with about 80 members of the newly established Centralia and Chehalis posts bringing up the rear.
+As the parade turned onto Tower Avenue and crossed Second Street, it passed IWW Hall.
 The parade stopped and Legionnaires surrounded the hall.

 Parade Marshal Adrian Cormier rode up on horseback and, according to some witnesses, blew a whistle giving the signal to the Legionnaires to charge the IWW headquarters building.
-A group of marchers rushed the hall, smashing the front plate glass window and attempting to kick in the door.
-Just as the door gave way, shots were fired from within at the intruders.
-This provided the signal to other armed IWW members, who were stationed across the street to set up a crossfire against potential invaders and they also began firing on the Legionnaires.
+A group of marchers rushed the hall, smashing the front plate-glass window and attempting to kick the door in.
+As the door gave way, shots were fired at the intruders from within.
+This provided the signal to other armed IWW members, who were stationed across the street, to set up crossfire against potential invaders, and they also began firing on the Legionnaires.
 In less than a minute the firing was over, with three AL members left dead or dying and others wounded.

 Taken by surprise by the armed defense of IWW headquarters, many Legionnaires rushed home to arm themselves, while others broke into local hardware stores to steal guns and ammunition.
 Now armed, a furious mob reassembled and charged the IWW Hall again, capturing six IWW members inside.
-The mob proceeded to destroy the front porch of the hall and a large bonfire was built, upon which were torched the local Wobblies' official records, books, newspapers and mattresses.
+The mob destroyed the hall's front porch and a large bonfire was built, upon which were torched the local Wobblies' official records, books, newspapers and mattresses.